+But once you have your dream wedding dress picked out, it’s easier to start planning the rest of the ceremony around it.
 Use these tips to help you cover all the bases when it comes to planning the perfect wedding, no religious elements required!

 There are many types of officiants who can perform a civil marriage.
 The most common non-religious officiant is a local, state or federal judge.

 Judges can perform the ceremony in their courtroom or at your locale.
 This power is not conferred to all judges across state lines, so be sure to check your state’s laws if you plan to bring in a jurist from another part of the country.

 Check the rules about destination weddings too.
 If you want to have a civil ceremony in Canada, for example, you can hire a notary especially designated by the Minister of Justice.
 In Mexico, non-religious ceremonies are performed by the Oficina del Registro Civil.

 There are plenty of readings about love and commitment to be found outside of religious texts.
 If you want to keep the readings secular, try the sonnets of William Shakespeare, although you can certainly look to more contemporary poets and authors.